Fulfilling Your Financial Obligations

 You may be unable to receive grades or official transcripts.

-An overdue account may be turned over to the North Carolina Department of Revenue or the North Carolina Attorney General's office for collection.
+An overdue account may be turned over to the North Carolina Department of Revenue for collection.

-An overdue account may be turned over to a collection agency where credit could be adversely affected.
+An overdue account may be turned over to a state contracted collection agency where credit could be adversely affected.

-During each semester, bills are mailed to students who have outstanding balances on their accounts.
-A second notice is mailed to students who still have past due accounts at the end of the semester.
-If no collection is made within 30 days of the second notice, a third and final personal letter is sent.
-The letter will detail the date, purpose and amount of the debt as well as advise the student of the state policy regarding grades, transcripts and registration for future classes.
+Near the end of each semester, collection letters are mailed to students who have outstanding balances on their accounts.
+A second and final collection letter is mailed to students who still have past due accounts at the end of each semester.
+If no collection is made within 30 days of the second notice, The following will occur:

-Any account over 60 days past due may be turned over to a collection agency.
+Any account over 60 days past due will be turned over to a state contracted collection agency.
 Students may find their credit is adversely affected.
-Once the account has been submitted to a collection agency, payment must be remitted directly to the agency.